LeShadowHub/Pintos-1/README.md

 # Pintos

-Threads[threads]: a semi-working thread in the thread branch[branch-thread].
-Not in master[branch-master] Userprog[userprog]: complete
+Threads: a semi-working thread in the thread branch.
+Not in master </br>
+Userprog: complete </br>
-VM[vm]: excluding memory mapped files Filesys[filesys]: exlcuding buffer cache
+VM: excluding memory mapped files </br>
+Filesys: exlcuding buffer cache </br>

 This is the [User Programs][userprog] project in Pintos.
 To get started: